Darwen: Culture and community

-In Lancashire dialect, the name Darwen is pronounced Darren, and the locals refer to themselves as Darreners.
+The locals refer to themselves as Darreners.
 They are generally resistant to any attempts at submerging the identity of the town within Blackburn.
 A motorway service area at junction 4 of the M65 motorway lies within the town, and was originally named "Blackburn Services".
 Following local protests it was renamed "Blackburn with Darwen Services".

 The town is the home of the Darwen Library Theatre (an extension to the library), and the TV show Hetty Wainthropp Investigates.

 Darwen has a few footnotes in entertainment history: its theatre (now demolished) had appearances by Charlie Chaplin, and it featured in the film, There Was a Crooked Man, which starred Norman Wisdom and Alfred Marks.

 The Beatles played in Darwen on Friday 25 January 1963, at the Co-operative Hall.
 They headlined "The Greatest Teenage Dance" which was commissioned by the Darwen Baptist Youth Club.
 Support acts included the Electones, the Mike Taylor Combo and the Mustangs with Ricky Day.

 Religion

 The Parish Church of Darwen is St Peter's, a large and active Anglican church consecrated in 1829.
+Further Anglican Churches in Darwen include St Cuthbert's (consecrated in 1878) serving the north of the town, and St Barnabas' (built 1884) serving the south.

+Darwen Methodist Church meets on two sites in the town, at Bright Street and Spring Vale.

 The Medina Mosque and Islamic Centre, Darwen's first mosque, is located on Victoria Street.